 A new model of the D7, called the IKS Gr’oth, was built by Greg Jein in 1996 for the Star Trek: Deep Space Nine episode “Trials and Tribble-ations.”
 While referenced, but not seen, in the original version of the episode, the model features an amalgam of detail from both The Original Series model and the K’t’inga.
 It bore a pale green coloration, in line with future Klingon vessels.

 Yet another model of the Gr’oth, this time built digitally, was created for the 2006 remastered version of numerous original Star Trek episodes.
-Mike Okuda explained the ship came in two forms:
+Mike Okuda explained to Ex Astris Scientia that the ship came in two forms: